Quantization and isotropic submanifolds: Application to relative Poincaré series

 The series \cref{RPS} and \cref{RPSell} are called \emph{relative Poincaré series}.
 We can now state our main theorem, which is a consequence of \cref{thBScurve}.

 \begin{theorem} If $\gamma:\R\fl\IH$ satisfying the hypotheses of \cref{RPSgal} descends to a Bohr-Sommerfeld curve, then there is a $p_0\in\N$ such that the associated series \cref{RPS} or \cref{RPSell} do not vanish identically for $p>p_0$.
-This holds in particular if $\gamma:\R\fl\IH$ is a closed geodesic. \end{theorem} \begin{proof} By \cref{BScurvenorme}, we know that there is $p_0\in\N$ such that $s_{\gamma,p}$ is non-vanishing for $p>p_0$, so that we may conclude by \cref{BSgeod} and \cref{RPSgal}. \end{proof}
+This holds in particular if $\gamma:\R\fl\IH$ is a closed geodesic. \end{theorem} \begin{proof} By \cref{BScurvenorme}, we know that there is $p_0\in\N$ such that $s_{\gamma,p}$ is non-vanishing for $p\geq p_0$, so that we may conclude by \cref{BSgeod} and \cref{RPSgal}. \end{proof}

 In general, there are simple numerical criterions for horocycles, circles and hypercycles to satisfy the Bohr-Sommerfeld condition, and the integral in the sums \cref{RPS} and \cref{RPSell} can be computed explicitly using \cref{BergH} and elementary complex analysis.
-In particular, as computed in \cite[Th.4.11]{BPU}, if $g_0= $ is a hyperbolic element of $\Gamma$, the series \cref{RPS} for $\gamma$ closed geodesic associated with $g_0$ takes the form
+In particular, as computed in \cite[Th.~4.11]{BPU95}, if $g_0= (\begin{smallmatrix} a & b \\ c & d \end{smallmatrix})$ is a hyperbolic element of $\Gamma$, the series \cref{RPS} for $\gamma$ closed geodesic associated with $g_0$ takes the form

-where the convergence is uniform in $z$ in any compact set of $\IH$, and we recover (up to normalisation) the relative Poincaré series associated to closed hyperbolic geodesics by Katok \cite[\S\,1]{K85}.
-Furthermore, we get from \cref{thBScurve} a formula for the highest order term in $p\in\N$ of the intersection product of two closed geodesics, recovering a result of \cite[Th.3]{K85}.
-As showed in \cite[Th.1]{K85}, if $\Gamma$ is a Fuchsian group of the first kind, the series associated to the primitive hyperbolic elements of $\Gamma$ as above generate the whole space $S_{2p}(\Gamma)$.
+with $C_p\in\C$ explicit non-vanishing constant for all $p\in\N^*$, and we recover up to normalisation the relative Poincaré series associated with closed hyperbolic geodesics by Katok \cite[\S\ 1]{Kat85}.
+Furthermore, we get from \cref{thBScurve} a formula for the highest order term as $p\fl+\infty$ of the intersection product of two closed geodesics, recovering a result of \cite[Th.~3]{Kat85}.
+As showed in \cite[Th.~1]{Kat85}, if $\Gamma$ is a Fuchsian group of the first kind, the series associated with the primitive hyperbolic elements of $\Gamma$ as above generate the whole space $\text{S}_{2p}(\Gamma)$.

-Finally, note that there are many discrete subgroups $\Gamma\subset SL_2(\R)$ of interest containing elliptic points and leading to non-compact quotients $X=\IH/\Gamma$, even in the case of $\Gamma$ Fuchsian group of the first kind.
+Finally, note that there are many discrete subgroups $\Gamma\subset \text{SL}_2(\R)$ of interest containing elliptic points and leading to non-compact quotients $X=\IH/\Gamma$, even in the case when $\Gamma$ is Fuchsian of the first kind.
 The most famous examples are the classical modular curves.